Renormalisation of SMEFT bosonic interactions up to dimension eight by LNV operators: Theory and methodology

-One last general remark about the divergent diagrams is in order: in dimension-8 there are operators containing more than six fields in their definition (i.e: $\mathcal{O}_{\phi^8}$, $\mathcal{O}^{(1,2,3,4)}_{\phi^6}$).
-For these to be renormalised we would need to find a diagram with as many legs.
-It is somewhat easy to reach this number with certain insertions of operators, for example, with the Weinberg operator and a $d_7$ operator from class $\psi^2\phi^4$ we get six Higgs as external fields (diagram \ref{fig:d5_psi2phi4}).
-Additionally, one can try to reach six or eight external legs using SM couplings like Yukawas or gauge boson couplings, however, since we are only considering 1PI diagrams, any vertex we add increases the number of propagators in the loop, which can render the diagram finite.
+One last general remark about the divergent diagrams is in order: there are $d_8$ operators containing more than six fields in their definition (i.e., $\mathcal{O}_{\phi^8}$, $\mathcal{O}^{(1,2,3,4)}_{\phi^6}$).
+For these to be renormalised, we need to find a diagram with as many legs as fields.
+It is somewhat easy to reach this number with certain insertions of operators; for example, with the Weinberg operator and a $d_7$ operator from class $\psi^2\phi^4$ we get six Higgs as external fields (diagram \ref{fig:d5_psi2phi4}).
+One can also try reaching six or eight external legs using SM couplings like Yukawas or gauge boson couplings.
+However, since we are only considering 1PI diagrams, any vertex we add increases the number of propagators in the loop, which can render the diagram finite.
 Thus, the insertion of operators is capped.

-Regarding the dimension-8 Wilson coefficients, all 89+86 physical and redundant bosonic operators are not renormalised.
+Regarding the $d_8$ Wilson coefficients, not all 89+86 physical and redundant bosonic operators are renormalised.
 Recalling the Weinberg operator

-we see that there are two Higgs field that appear as external legs since the loop is formed by the fermion lines.
-Thus, the insertion of $\alpha_{\ell \phi}$ implies that the final diagram will have at least two Higgs as external legs.
-Henceforth, we ignore all those dimension-8 operators that do not include Higgs fields.
+we see that two Higgs fields appear as external legs since the loop is formed by the fermion lines.
+Thus, the insertion of $\alpha_{\ell \phi}$ implies that the final diagram will have at least two Higgs as external legs, and we ignore all those $d_8$ operators that do not include Higgs fields.
 Furthermore, considering that for $d_5^4$ and $d_5^2\times d_6$ there are two or more insertions of the Weinberg operator, then diagrams with these insertions do not contribute to operators with less than four Higgs fields.
-It so happens that all of the $d_7$ operators meeting the previous properties have at least two Higgs legs as well, so the diagrams for $d_5 \times d_7$ have at least four Higgs external legs too.
-In conclusion, there are no contributions from LNV insertions to the RGEs of loop-generated bosonic dimension-8 operators.
+It so happens that all of the $d_7$ operators meeting the previous properties have at least two Higgs fields as well, so the diagrams for $d_5 \times d_7$ have at least four Higgs external legs too.
+In conclusion, there are no contributions from LNV insertions to the RGEs of operators with less than four Higgs fields, including all of the loop-generated bosonic $d_8$ operators.